rcl-ssl/docs/certbot/iis.md

 # Using RCL CertificateBot with Microsoft IIS

-[RCL CertificateBot](./certbot) can be used to automate the installation of SSL/TLS certificate in Microsoft IIS.
+[RCL CertificateBot](./certbot) can be used to automate the installation and renewal of SSL/TLS certificate in Microsoft IIS.
 This is achieved as follows:

 - RCL CertificateBot is configured in the ``appsettings.json`` file to recognize the **bindings** of one or more websites in IIS
 - RCL CertificateBot automatically renews certificates and installs the certificates in each binding specified in the configuration

 ## Installing RCL CertificateBot in Windows

-Please follow the instructions in the following link to install RCL CertificateBot in Windows.
+Please follow the instructions in the following link to install RCL CertificateBot in Windows:

 - [Installing RCL CertificateBot in Windows](./windows-service)

 ## Configuring RCL CertificateBot for IIS

-The IIS website bindings must be configured in the ``appsettings.json`` file in the ``bindings`` section in ``CertBot``.
+The IIS website bindings must be configured in the ``appsettings.json`` file in the ``bindings`` section in ``CertificateBot``.
 The following is an example shows a single website binding :

 ```
-  "CertBot": {
+  "CertificateBot": {
-    "saveCertificatePath": "C:/test/crt",
+    "saveCertificatePath": "c:/ssl",
     "includeCertificates": [ "all" ],
     "serverIdentifier": "default",
     "bindings": [